In this tutorial, we provide an overview of what membership sites are and the benefits of starting your own membership site.

 You can start a membership site to provide educational material that can only be accessed by site members.
 You can create a membership site that allows some of the content to be viewed by non-members, but where only members are allowed to actively participate in your site’s activities or communicate with other members on the site.

 You could start a membership site that provides information on finding work-at-home jobs in your local area where non-members can see the job listings but cannot apply unless they are members.
-Or, you could start a membership site that provides instruction on how to play brass instruments and make lessons accessible only to site members but allow non-members to view an outline of the course content and samples of what is included and taught in the lessons.
+Or, you could start a membership site that provides instruction on how to play piano and make lessons accessible only to members but allow non-members to view an outline of the course content and samples of what is included and taught in the lessons.

 You can also start a membership site to provide your customers access to special information about your products, discounts, coupons, etc …, or, if you sell products to both retail and trade customers, you can create a members area on your website where customers can view and order products at wholesale prices, download special catalogs and price lists, etc.